-- 1. Students must be 'competent' in at least 50% of the units enrolled in each term e.g.: competent in 1 out of 2 units or 3 out of 5 otherwise a warning will be issued.
+- Students must be 'competent' in at least 50% of the units enrolled in each term e.g.: competent in 1 out of 2 units or 3 out of 5 otherwise a warning will be issued.
 To be competent in a unit, students must successfully complete all requirements of assessment for that unit. - 2.
-If a student does not make at least 50% of enrolled units for 2 consecutive terms, the student may be reported to the Department of Home Affairs for unsatisfactory course progress. - A student making unsatisfactory academic progress will receive counselling, academic assistance and/or the opportunity for re-assessment. - 4.
-If a student fails to achieve a 'competent' grade, they may request re-assessment of the work submitted for that unit.
-If a student needs to undertake supplementary assessment, they must pay a re-assessment fee.
+If a student does not make at least 50% of enrolled units for 2 consecutive terms, the student may be reported to the Department of Home Affairs for unsatisfactory course progress.

-- 5. If a student fails to achieve a 'competent' grade after re-assessment, the student will be allowed to repeat the unit in full.
-This repeat is only available once per unit and the student must pay a repeat fee. - 6.
-Students must attend at least 80% of classes each term.
-Students must not miss more than 5 consecutive classes except when granted leave or due to extenuating circumstances.
+- 3. A student making unsatisfactory academic progress will receive counselling, academic assistance and/or the opportunity for re-assessment. - 4.
+If a student fails to achieve a 'competent' grade, they may request for reassessment of the work submitted for that unit.
+If a student needs to undertake supplementary assessment, they must pay a re-assessment fee. - 5.
+If a student fails to achieve a 'competent' grade after re-assessment, the student will be allowed to repeat the unit in full.
+This repeat is only available once per unit and the student must pay a repeat fee.